-Our products are made under fair working conditions and in a safe environment at all levels.
-To ensure this, Sandqvist is a member of the Fair Wear Foundation and we’re committed to implementing the Fair Wear Foundation Code of Labour Practices at all of our suppliers.
+We are committed to implement practices that aim to secure all of our products are made under fair working conditions and in a safe environment at all levels.
+To ensure this, Sandqvist is a member of the Fair Wear Foundation and we’re committed to implementing the Fair Wear Foundation Code of Labour Practices at all of our supplier locations.

 Our staff regularly visit all our suppliers to ensure that working conditions comply with the code of labour practices.
 In addition to this, external audits are commissioned at all suppliers to find out what can be improved upon.
 Together with our suppliers, we set up corrective action plans to achieve the continuous improvement of working conditions.
 In order to support our suppliers with this, Sandqvist supports trainings for factory employees on their rights and internal complaints handling.

-These efforts to secure good working conditions at all factories manufacturing our products will be verified by Fair Wear Foundation and publicly reported on their homepage.
+These efforts to secure good working conditions at all factories manufacturing our products is verified annually by Fair Wear Foundation and publicly reported on their and our homepage.
 Fair Wear Foundation is an independent non-profit organisation that is jointly governed by representatives of business, labour and non-profit sectors.
 The multi-stakeholder structure of Fair Wear Foundation guarantees independent monitoring and transparency regarding the manufacturing of our products.

-We are proud of the suppliers that manufacture our products, so we’re open to sharing where our goods are produced.
+We are proud of the suppliers that manufacture our products, and are happy to share where our goods are produced.
 Here you will find an overview of the factories that we work with, what they do, and how we are working on improving the workplace together.